United Natural Foods, Inc.: Please contact the Portnoy Law Firm to recover your losses; May 19, 2023 deadline

-LOS ANGELES, March 26, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises United Natural Foods, Inc. (NYSE: UNFI) investors that a lawsuit filed on behalf of investors that purchased United Natural Foods securities (NYSE: UNFI) between March 10, 2021 and March 7, 2023, inclusive (the “Class Period”).
+LOS ANGELES, March 26, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises United Natural Foods, Inc. UNFI investors that a lawsuit filed on behalf of investors that purchased United Natural Foods securities UNFI between March 10, 2021 and March 7, 2023, inclusive (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.